shipmonk-rnd/composer-dependency-analyser/README.md

 ## Configuration:
-When a file named `composer-dependency-analyser.php` is located in cwd, it is loaded and returned from there.
+When a file named `composer-dependency-analyser.php` is located in cwd, it gets loaded automatically.
 The config file must return `ShipMonk\ComposerDependencyAnalyser\Config\Configuration` object.
 Here is example of what you can do: